DenisStankov/lol-app/RIOT_API_SETUP.md

-# Setting Up Your Riot API Key
+# Setting Up Your Riot API Key for LoLytics

-To get real champion data including runes, items, counters, and synergies, you need to add a valid Riot API key to your project.
+To get real champion data including runes, items, counters, and synergies in LoLytics, you need to add a valid Riot API key to your project.

 ## Getting a Riot API Key